Behaviour Policy – Stocklake Park

 - Any other actions that can be taken to support improvement.
 This may include – involvement of other agencies, increased focused home school communication, CAF etc)

-For pupils who attend Booker Park as a consequence of their behavioural difficulties, the focus of their educational placement is to support and help them to address these issues and to improve their access to learning.
+For students who attend Stocklake Park as a consequence of their behavioural difficulties, the focus of their educational placement is to support and help them to address these issues and to improve their access to learning.
 Part of this process is an individual behaviour support plan and any incidents will be assessed in this context.